koraytugay/webpack-hangman/README.md

 ## Bundling CSS
 You can even bundle the css, within the `dist/bundle.js` file, which is very weird. `bundling-css` commit shows the required changes.

+## Bundling Images
+The commit `bundling-images` shows the changes required for bundling images.